jscutlery/semver/README.md

 }
 ```

+#### Version calculation

+This plugin is **tag-based** so it never reads the `package.json` version property to retrieve the current version, instead, it looks for a tag matching the `--tagPrefix` (i.e `demo-x.y.z`).
+Then, if no tag is found it will fallback to `0.0.0`, parses the commit history, and calculates the initial version based on all changes since the first commit.
+In the other case, if there are matching tags, it retrieves the previous one by ordering them and calculates the new version from it.

 #### Specify the level of change

 The **`--releaseAs`** option allows you to release a project with a version that is incremented by a specified level.